-While you’re near the pitons, we’d encourage you to visit Sulphur Springs.
+While you’re near the pitons, we’d encourage you to get Sulphur Springs on your Instagram.
 Here you’ll find the Caribbean’s only drive-in volcano and mud bath.

 You’re excursion will take you on a guided tour through the parks many attractions, you’ll learn lots of history and geology of the area, and then you’ll head straight for a first hand view of the volcano!

 After all of that, you’ll get to experience the hot volcano Sulphur Springs mud bath (and believe us – it is hot!!), followed by a visit to the 50 feet cascading waterfalls.

 Finally, we need to talk about food.
 St Lucian cuisine is all about combing sweet and savoury.
 A local speciality is pouille dudon – chicken with treacle and coconut.
 The national dish is green fig and saltfish; green figs are starchy, unripe green bananas – perfect for a hearty breakfast.

 Seafood is also big on the menu, with many dishes offering the freshest of products hauled daily from the Caribbean Sea.
 We’d suggest trying lambi – a large shellfish with tasty flesh made into fritters served alongside some spicy sauces.
 Or try Accra – flaked, salt cod fishcakes, which are a little more subtle on the taste buds.
 There’s also many tempting fruits and vegetables that thrive throughout the island’s lush interior.

 FUN Saint Lucia fact: The locally brewed beer is, unsurprisingly, called Piton!